-Chatbot can replace (or at least supplement) most of the support/request ticketing systems.
+The chatbot can replace (or at least supplement) most of the support/request ticketing systems.

-I actually cannot imagine any business with a significant number of customers does not use chatbot in some sort to provide customer service these days.
+I actually cannot imagine any business with a significant number of customers does not use a chatbot in some sort to provide customer service these days.

-Another “low hanging fruit” for chatbot is knowledge management – while search had been the previous revolution of knowledge management, searching is actually getting more and more language like.
+Another “low hanging fruit” for a chatbot is knowledge management – while search had been the previous revolution of knowledge management, searching is actually getting more and more language like.
 And multi-round natural language inquiries are much more natural for humans than structured library indexes.
-There are use cases where companies move their internal policies into chatbot (not a small project though), which makes a big difference – instead of having new employees read and interpret all policies and come up with their individual judgment on how to deal with certain situations, chatbot based policies can help “answer” questions regarding how to treat certain situations based on the chat the employees asked.
+There are use cases where companies move their internal policies into the chatbot (not a small project though), which makes a big difference – instead of having new employees read and interpret all policies and come up with their individual judgment on how to deal with certain situations, chatbot based policies can help “answer” questions regarding how to treat certain situations based on the chat the employees asked.

 A little bit more sophisticated than “use chatbot”, some applications are also moving toward a “conversational UX”, instead of using GUI, or reports, applications that used to provide a concise output, are benefiting from chatbot-ish UI, basically, reduce end-user training to ~0.
-Think of what Alexa does at home, in a business environment, we can do quite similar things – i.e. placing an order, getting approval, tracking the shipment, can be done in chatbot, or an Executive reading financial report can use conversational UX to drill down or aggregate metrics and KPIs.”
+Think of what Alexa does at home, in a business environment, we can do quite similar things – i.e. placing an order, getting approval, tracking the shipment, can be done in a chatbot, or an Executive reading financial report can use conversational UX to drill down or aggregate metrics and KPIs.”

 “AI-based chatbots are used by business giants that need incredibly wide variations of a technical solution.